 On Windows, you can run the server as a Windows service using a normal user account.

-On Linux, for installations performed using a MySQL repository or
+On Linux, for installations performed using a MySQL repository,

-RPM packages, the MySQL server mysqld should be
+RPM packages, or Debian packages, the MySQL server

 On Unix (or Linux for installations performed using

-mysqld to run as a normal unprivileged Unix
+change mysqld to run as a normal unprivileged

 user_name, you must do the